 That is true also for anticipatory breach or a repudiation of contract.
 If you are dealing with such a situation, you are expected to start mitigating losses (if possible) as soon as you know the other party will not be meeting their obligations.
 Sometimes that is not possible for a number of reasons (i.e., custom work or products, a unique long-term arrangement, lack of money to engage someone else, etc.) and so you can sue for damages when they accrue.
 But if you can take steps to stop the bleeding, you are expected to do that rather than just rack up the other side’s bill.

 Mitigation protects you in court.
 If you have notice of a breach or anticipatory breach, for example, yet continue to incur expenses that reasonably could have been avoided, you likely will not be able to receive compensation for that expense and will be left without a full recovery.
 Taking action to avoid additional losses is prudent also because it shows the court (or jury) you acted responsibly and seek only just and appropriate compensation.

 The possibilities and scenarios that may (or may not) give rise to an anticipatory breach or repudiation are limitless, so it is often best to have an experienced business litigation attorney review and advise you before taking any drastic actions.

-Wright Commercial Litigation offers reasonable rates and routinely takes commercial contract cases on a contingency or hybrid basis.
-Consulting with an experienced attorney early can help ensure you respond correctly at every step of the way so that any losses resulting from an anticipatory breach or repudiation of contract can be properly minimized and fully compensated.
+Wright Commercial Litigation offers reasonable rates and often takes appropriate commercial cases on a contingency or hybrid basis.
+Consulting with an experienced attorney early on can help ensure you respond correctly at every step of the way so that any losses resulting from an anticipatory breach or repudiation of contract are properly minimized and compensated.